handsontable/handsontable/docs/content/guides/building-and-testing/modules.md

 registerLanguageDictionary(plPL);

-// use the locales
+// use the translation
 new Handsontable(container, {
   language: 'pl-PL',
 // rest of the settings
 });
 ```

 And that is all!
-You can use the PL-pl locale!
+You can use the PL-pl translation!

 ## Optimizing moment.js locales